 - Taste first, then season with salt and pepper and toss again.

-See lots more easy vegan recipes and salads & sides.
+See lots more plant-forward salads & sides.

 Leave a Reply